Florida Board of Governors

-The Florida Board of Governors is a 17-member governing board that serves as the governing body for the State University System of Florida, which includes all public universities in the state of Florida.
+The Florida Board of Governors is a 17-member board serving as the constitutional governing body for the State University System of Florida, which includes all public universities of the state of Florida.

-After its predecessor, the Florida Board of Regents, was abolished by an act of the Florida Legislature that was signed into law by Governor Jeb Bush in July 2001, United States senator Bob Graham, who objected to the abolition of the statewide higher education body (Board of Regents), responded by leading a ballot initiative to restore it.
-The Board of Governors was established in 2003 after the successful passage of the constitutional amendment heralded by Graham in 2002.
-The Florida Board of Education, also appointed by the governor, oversees kindergarten through higher education, but focused mostly on K-20 education and community colleges.
-The Board of Governors, as part of the Florida Constitution, cannot be abolished without another constitutional amendment.
+The Florida Legislature abolished the Florida Board of Regents, the predecessor of the Florida Board of Governors, in July 2001, with Governor Jeb Bush signing the act into law.
+Former governor of Florida and then United States senator Bob Graham (D-FL) opposed the decision and led a ballot initiative to restore the statewide higher education body.
+In 2002, voters approved a Florida constitutional amendment championed by Graham.
+The Board of Governors was established in 2003 as a result.
+The establishment of the Board of Governors is part of the Constitution of Florida and can only be abolished through another constitutional amendment.

+The Florida Board of Education, also appointed by the governor, oversees K–20 education and community colleges.

-During the 2017-2018 academic year, the State University System enrolled roughly 341,000 total students and is the second largest State University System in the United States.
+During the 2022–2023 academic year, the State University System enrolled 349,921 total students, and it is the second largest state university system in the United States, after the California State University system.

-Board composition
+Universities under the board

+Current members of the board

-The Florida Board of Governors has seventeen members, including fourteen voting members appointed by the governor, as well as, the Florida commissioner of education, the chair of the Advisory Council of Faculty Senates, and the Chair of the Florida Student Association.
+The Florida Board of Governors has seventeen members, including fourteen voting members appointed by the governor, as well as the Florida commissioner of education, the chair of the Advisory Council of Faculty Senates, and the chair of the Florida Student Association.
 The board appoints a chancellor, who serves as the system's chief executive.

-University campuses
+Initiatives

-Think Florida
+2016 Think Florida

 In January 2016, the State University System launched a statewide communications and marketing campaign to build and bolster the state's entrepreneurial climate - Think Florida: A Higher Degree for Business.
 The campaign's focus is a strong connection between the system's universities and Florida's businesses, with an emphasis on collaboration in the areas of talent, research and partnerships.

-Performance-based funding
+2014 Performance-based funding

 The Board of Governors unveiled a performance-based funding model in 2014 to incentivize universities to improve on key metrics, from graduation rates to post-graduation success.

 The model has four guiding principles: